Here’s a look at obesity in the United States. A person is considered to be obese when he or she reaches a particular body mass index (BMI).

 Obesity can increase the risk of several types of medical issues including diabetes, heart disease, stroke and cancer.

-The annual medical costs for obesity in the United States is $147 million annually (in 2008 dollars), according to the Centers for Disease Control and Prevention.
+The annual medical costs for obesity in the United States is about $173 billion (in 2019 dollars), according to the Centers for Disease Control and Prevention.

-In 2014, no state had an obesity rate below 20%.
-In Arkansas, Mississippi and West Virginia, 35% or more of the population is obese.
+In 2020, no state had a self-reported obesity rate below 20%.
+In Alabama, Arkansas, Indiana, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Oklahoma, South Carolina, Tennessee, and West Virginia, 35% or more of the adults are obese.

 2005 - The USDA introduces the dietary system: MyPyramid Food Guidance System.
 A more simplified version of the 1992 Food Guide Pyramid, it recommends portion control and physical exercise as part of a healthy life style to combat obesity.

 June 2, 2011 - MyPlate replaces the MyPyramid Food Guidance System as the national effort to combat obesity continues.
 The dietary guidelines are displayed as portions of food on a plate instead of a three-dimensional pyramid.

 June 26, 2012 - The US Preventive Services Task Force, an independent panel of private-sector experts, recommends all adults be screened for obesity.